billyBillLiu/WeCardWiki-CI103-Project-/Activity-Report-for-Bill-Liu.md

 Activity Report:

+Creating and saving Cards - Creating Class for the Card - To Do \
+43 min\
+Created a simple class with no methods.
+Wrote a constructor with the parameters name, number, email, and other.
+I also gave all parameters the String property.
+Majority of the time was spent researching how classes work in Dart.
+April 12th, 2023, at: 8:21 pm moved to In Progress, 9:04 pm moved to Review

-Creating and saving a – Create Placeholder Text – To Do \
+Creating and saving Cards - Initialize and create the attributes for the card class - To Do \
-__ min\
+10 min\
+Created the string attributes name, number, email, and other.
+The code for this is inside the constructor for the class ("this.name = name;")

-March 6th, 2023, at: 4:38 pm moved to In Progress, 4:58 pm moved to Review
+April 12th, 2023, at: 8:54 pm moved to In Progress, 9:04 pm moved to Review

 Signed by \
-Zhixian Li \
-Jiahao Wang
+Bill Liu

 ---------------------------------------------------------------------------------------------------------